ottomann1/slowchat/readme.md

 Welcome to this amazing piece of software.
 A group messaging app where messages go on a cooldown for an hour before you can fetch them and fetching is limited.

+To run this app, run docker-compose up first then run npm run dev

 ## Notes

 I did most of my planning on paper notes along with GitHub Projects, which will be linked [[Here]](https://github.com/orgs/saltsthlm/projects/66/).